 Chenault Family National Association

-MINUTES OF THE 67th ANNUAL REUNION
+MINUTES OF THE 68th ANNUAL REUNION

-Friday Evening, July 15, 2016 ó
+Friday Evening, July 14, 2017 ó

-President Stockton adjourned the session.
+President Logue adjourned the session.

-Saturday Morning Annual Business Meeting, July 16, 2016 ó
+Saturday Morning Annual Business Meeting, July 15, 2017 ó

-President Logue called on Secretary Carolyn Sue Chenault to cover the minutes of the 2015 reunion.
-Since the minutes were posted on the website for review shortly after the previous reunion, they were not read to the group, but Sue asked if there were any corrections or additions to them.
-After receiving no requests for changes, a motion was made, seconded, and passed to approve the minutes as written.
+President Logue called on Secretary Carolyn Sue Chenault to cover the minutes of the 2016 reunion.
+Since the minutes were posted on the website for review shortly after the previous reunion and copies were included for review in the registration packets, they were not read to the group.
+Sue asked if there were any corrections or additions to them.
+After receiving no requests for changes, a motion was made, seconded, and passed approving the minutes as written.

-Saturday Morning Session, July 16, 2016---
+Saturday Morning Session, July 15, 2017---

 Annual Banquet and Installation of Officers,

-Saturday Dinner, July 16, 2016---
+Saturday Dinner, July 15, 2017---